 Any Start Date from February to November

-A six centre self-guided cycling tour of Scotland’s West Coast Oban to Campbeltown and finishing in Glasgow.
-Includes 6 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 6 days cycling, tour details and phone app navigation.
+A six centre self-guided cycling tour of Scotland’s west coast, Oban to Campbeltown and finishing in Glasgow.
+Includes 6 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, 6 days cycling, tour details and phone app navigation.
 Hire of a 21 speed all-terrain bike is also included.
 An additional night in Glasgow would be extra.

 START of TOUR: Oban on the Northwest Coast of Scotland.

 ARRIVAL DAY: Oban.
-Your 1st nights’ accommodation will be in Oban near the start of the route.
-There are many places to eat in this town from fish and chip shops to traditional pubs and hotel restaurants (meals not included in the tour price).
-Overnight, Oban Scotland.
+Your 1st night’s accommodation will be in Oban near the start of the route.
+There are many places to eat in this town from fish and chip shops to traditional pubs and hotel restaurants.
+Overnight: Oban, Scotland.

-DAY TWO: Cycle Oban to Ford.
+DAY ONE: Cycle Oban to Ford.
 Distance approx. 36 miles (58km).
-Leaving Oban the route climbs gently on a quite road through delightful Glen Lonan to the town of Taynuilt.
-Heading south via Glen Naut you can see red deer as you ride through ancient woodland, then a wonderful downhill takes you into Kilchrenan.
-There are opportunities here to stop, to have a pub lunch or sandwiches and a cup of tea.
+Leaving Oban the route climbs gently on a quiet road through delightful Glen Lonan to the town of Taynuilt.
+Heading south via Glen Naut you can see red deer as you ride through ancient woodland, followed by a wonderful downhill ride taking you into Kilchrenan.
+There are opportunities here to stop to have a pub lunch or sandwiches and a cup of tea.
 The rest of the day’s ride runs parallel with Loch Awe including some steep climbs that are rewarded by spectacular views over the loch and surrounding area.
 Also on this section are some optional challenging routes into the forest on fantastic cycle trails.
-At the end of Loch Awe is the town of Ford, this will be your next overnight stop.
-There is a selection of pubs or the Drovers restaurants in Ford for you to choose from for an evening meal (meals not included).
-Overnight, Ford Scotland.
+At the end of Loch Awe is the town of Ford.
+This will be your next overnight stop.
+Overnight: Ford, Scotland.

-DAY THREE: Cycle Ford to Lochgilphead.
-Distance approx. 24 miles (39km).
+DAY TWO: Cycle Ford to Lochgilphead.
+Distance approx. 24 miles (39 km).
 This is a much easier day with no hills which allows you plenty of time to visit the many sites of historical interest in and around the village of Kilmartin.
 This part of the route includes: Carnassarie Castle, various stone circles and standing stones plus a fascinating museum with services for the traveller to obtain refreshments.
-After spending most of the day in Kilmartin a flat area known as Moine Mhor plain leads onto a splendid towpath alongside the Crinan Canal, a short detour to the coast at Crinan with views over to the Isle of Jura is a well worth option.
-This traffic-free towpath then takes you to Lochgilphead and your next overnight accommodation, there is a variety of places to eat in the town from fish and chip shops to traditional pubs and hotel restaurants (meals not included).
-Overnight, Lochgilphead Scotland.
+After spending most of the day in Kilmartin a flat area known as Moine Mhor National Nature Reserve leads onto a splendid towpath alongside the Crinan Canal.
+A short detour to the coast at Crinan with views over to the Isle of Jura is a well worth it option.
+This traffic-free towpath then takes you to Lochgilphead and your next overnight accommodation.
+Overnight: Lochgilphead Scotland.

-DAY FIVE: Cycle Tarbet to Campbeltown.
-Distance approx. 37 miles (59km).
-Today is the toughest section of the ride with many steep hills to climb, but there is an option at the start of the day, of catching a bus that runs between Tarbert and Claonaig for cyclists.
-A rollercoaster of a road follows the coast providing fantastic views over Kilbarran Sound to the Isle of Arran before reaching Carradale and a good opportunity for lunch stop.
+DAY FOUR: Cycle Tarbet to Campbeltown.
+Distance approx. 37 miles (59 km).
+Today is the toughest section of the ride with many steep hills to climb, but there is an option at the start of the day.
+You can catch a bus (for cyclists) that runs between Tarbert and Claonaig.
+A rollercoaster of a road follows the coast providing fantastic views over Kilbarran Sound to the Isle of Arran before reaching Carradale and a good opportunity for a lunch stop.
 Continuing along the coastal road the final hill gives way to an impressive view over Campbeltown.
-Set in a sweeping arc around the Loch this is your destination for today with a good selection of places to eat from fish and chips to traditional pubs and hotel restaurants (meals not included).
-Overnight, Campbeltown Scotland.
+Set in a sweeping arc around the Loch this is your destination for today.
+Overnight: Campbeltown, Scotland.

-DAY SIX: Cycle Campbeltown to Ardrossan.
-Distance approx. this will depend on you.
-Heading back along the coast road to Claonaig, there is again the option of catching a bus to the ferry port, this can help save you time.
+DAY FIVE: Cycle Campbeltown to Ardrossan.
+Distance TBD.
+Heading back along the coast road to Claonaig, there is again the option of catching a bus to the ferry port.
+This can help save you time.
 A regular ferry service runs from Claonaig to Lochranza on the Isle of Arran.
-Often referred to as Scotland in Miniature Arran is only 10 miles wide and 19 miles long, but captures many aspects of Scotland’s beauty in this small area.
+Often referred to as Scotland in Miniature Arran is only 10 miles wide and 19 miles long but captures many aspects of Scotland’s beauty in this small area.
 There are excellent services on the island for the traveller to perhaps have lunch while admiring this beautiful island.
-After spending the day on Arran you will then need to catch another ferry to the mainland at Ardrossan your final night’s accommodation.
-With a variety of places to eat in the town from fish and chip shops to traditional pubs and hotel restaurants (meals not included).
-Overnight, Ardrossan Scotland.
+After spending the day on Arran you will then need to catch another ferry to the mainland at Ardrossan, your final night’s accommodation.
+Overnight: Ardrossan, Scotland.

-FINAL DAY: Cycle Ardrossan to Glasgow.
-Distance approx. 36 miles (58km).
-A nice cycle trail takes you round the seafront and quite country roads head inland to Kilbrnie.
+DAY SIX: Cycle Ardrossan to Glasgow.
+Distance approx. 36 miles (58 km).
+A nice cycle trail takes you round the seafront and quiet country roads head inland to Kilbrnie.
 There are many sites of interest to see on this section of the route: Collegiate Church, Castle Semple and William Wallace Memorial.
-As you ride through a lush green river valley on a traffic-free cycle way there are many opportunities to stop to have a pub lunch or buy sandwiches from towns on route like Lochwinoch and to Paisley.
-The route is very flat ridding through Pollok Country Park on the outskirts of Glasgow cyclist friendly section that gives you plenty of time take in the sights as you go.
-The cycle route meats the river Clyde at Bells Bridge next to the National Science Centre in the centre of Glasgow.
+As you ride through a lush green river valley on a traffic-free cycle way there are many opportunities to stop to have a pub lunch or buy sandwiches from towns on route like Lochwinoch and Paisley.
+The route is very flat riding through Pollok Country Park on the outskirts of Glasgow.
+This cyclist friendly section gives you plenty of time take in the sights as you go.
+The cycle route meets the river Clyde at Bells Bridge next to the National Science Centre in the centre of Glasgow.